sfigg/commercialization-public/docset/manufacture/iot/replace-a-driver-in-an-existing-bsp.md

     ``` syntax
     <AdditionalFM>C:\IoT-ADK-AddonKit\Source-arm\Products\ProductB\bsp\Fabrikam_OEM_RPi2FM.xml</AdditionalFM>

-3. Add the FeatureID for your driver (and any other apps, reg keys, and features).
+3. Add FeatureIDs:
+      -  Add the FeatureID for your driver.
+For this lab, we’re using the same driver that we created in [Lab 2a: Add a driver to an image](add-a-driver-to-an-image.md), so we don’t need to recreate the package or add it to the feature manifest again.

-    In addition, add the FeatureIDs: IOT_DISABLE_UMCI and IOT_ENABLE_TESTSIGNING to enable test binaries and packages to work.
+	  -  Add the FeatureIDs: IOT_DISABLE_UMCI and IOT_ENABLE_TESTSIGNING to enable test binaries and packages to work.

+	  -  Optional: add the FeatureID for the other apps and test packages (OEM_AppxHelloWorld, OEM_CustomCmd, OEM_FileAndRegKey) that you created in Lab 1.

     ``` syntax
     <OEM>